open-guides/og-aws/README.md

 ### Basics

 -	📒 [Homepage](https://aws.amazon.com/ecs/) ∙ [Developer guide](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/) ∙ [FAQ](https://aws.amazon.com/ecs/faqs/)
--	**ECS** (EC2 Containser Service) is a relatively new service (launched end of 2014) that manages clusters of services deployed via Docker.
+-	**ECS** (EC2 Container Service) is a relatively new service (launched end of 2014) that manages clusters of services deployed via Docker.
 -	See the [Containers and AWS](#containers-and-aws) section for more context on containers.
 -	ECS is growing in adoption, especially for companies that embrace microservices.
 -	Deploying Docker directly in EC2 yourself is another common approach to using Docker on AWS.
 Using ECS is not required, and ECS does not (yet) seem to be the predominant way many companies are using Docker on AWS.